 If desired to build the samples manually, do so by running the following commands:

 > mkdir build > cd build > cmake -G "Visual Studio 14 2015 Win64" .. > msbuild ALL_BUILD.vcxproj /p:Platform=x64 /p:Configuration=Debug /verbosity:quiet > msbuild ALL_BUILD.vcxproj /p:Platform=x64 /p:Configuration=Release /verbosity:quiet > cd ..

 Alternatively you may skip the msbuild steps above, and build within the Visual Studio IDE by opening the VULKAN_SAMPLES.sln file generated by the cmake command.

 - The Debug versions of the loader and layers were built with VS 2015.

 - If you want to run the samples with the debug version of the loader and layers, you should build the samples with VS 2015.

-- Note that VS 2013 and VS 2017 are supported.
-Attempting to use them with the debug loader and layers will fail on loading MSVCR140.dll.
+- Note that VS 2017 is supported.
+Attempting to use VS2017 with the debug loader and layers will fail on loading MSVCR140.dll.

 32-bit support is currently available, but should only be considered at an Alpha level of stability.
 32-bit applications and layers have only been validated to a minimal extent.